mxro/maxrohde-web/content/posts/2018/2018-09-05-on-preventing-the-extinction-of-mankind/index.md

 ---
-title: 'On Preventing the Extinction of Mankind'
-date: '2018-09-05'
+blog: maxrohde.com
 categories:
-  - 'economy'
+- economy
-  - 'philosophy'
+- philosophy
+coverImage: mt-vesuvius.jpg
+date: "2018-09-05"
 tags:
-  - 'economics'
+- economics
-  - 'extinction'
+- extinction
-  - 'humanity'
+- humanity
-coverImage: 'mt-vesuvius.jpg'
+title: On Preventing the Extinction of Mankind
 ---

 Few will disagree that the continuation of our species as a noble goal to pursue.
 It just feels inherently plausible to us.
 But I think that we should nonetheless reflect upon whether this is really such a worthwhile and important goal to pursue.